 If Sweden qualify from Group E

-If Sweden don’t win Group E, but qualify as they are 8/15 to do with Sky Bet, it could become a lot more complicated.
+If Sweden don’t win Group E, but still qualify, it could become a lot more complicated.

 Last 16: The second-placed Group D side, which could be any of England, Croatia, Scotland or Czech Republic in Copenhagen on June 28th.

 Quarter Finals: The winner of Last-16 match 6, which is played between the winner of Group F (which includes Portugal, Germany and France) and the third place in A, B or C, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine and Austria.

 Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1, which would most likely include the winner of Group A or Group B (expected to be Italy and Belgium, respectively).

 If Sweden finish third in their group and do enough to be ranked among the top third-placed teams, they would play the winner of Group B and then join the path they’d take if they won Group B (talk about over-complicating things!)